deenr/relearning-java/notes/oop/inheritance.md

 ## Private Memberss
 - Private fields/methods of a superclass are not accessible in the subclass.
 - Use `protected` or `public` to allow access in child classes.
+- Side note: <em>Protected members can be accessed within the same package, and by subclasses.</em>

 ```java
 class Vehicle {